RTX Global Illumination

 A: The RTXGI SDK is a full source distribution.
 The SDK includes the complete C++ and HLSL source code of the SDK and UE4 plugin, as well as documentation for the SDK code and UE4 plugin.
 A full source sample application that demonstrates how to use the SDK is also included.

 A: Yes!
-RTXGI is now available as a plugin for Unreal Engine 4.25.
+RTXGI is now available as a plugin for Unreal Engine 4.25 and 4.26.

 A: We are working closely with Unity to bring RTXGI support to their engine as soon as possible.
 Stay tuned!